Council Directive 2011/16/EU

 2. Cross-Border Tax RulingsA tax ruling is a formal decision provided by a tax authority, clarifying how specific tax laws and regulations apply to an individual taxpayer or a corporate entity in particular circumstances.
 Often sought before a significant financial transaction or investment, tax rulings offer legal certainty by outlining the tax implications and obligations in advance.
 Such rulings are pivotal for multinational... and Advance Pricing Arrangements

 DAC3, introduced in 2016, added a provision for automatic exchange of cross-border tax rulingsA tax ruling is a formal decision provided by a tax authority, clarifying how specific tax laws and regulations apply to an individual taxpayer or a corporate entity in particular circumstances.
 Often sought before a significant financial transaction or investment, tax rulings offer legal certainty by outlining the tax implications and obligations in advance.
-Such rulings are pivotal for multinational... and advance pricing agreements (APAs)Advance Pricing Agreements (APAs) are formal arrangements between a taxpayer, usually a multinational enterprise (MNE), and one or more tax authorities.
-These agreements pre-emptively establish the transfer pricing methods for a set of cross-border transactions over a specified period.
-APAs aim to provide certainty in tax outcomes by mitigating the risk of disputes and double taxation, which are common challenges....
-By requiring Member States to share APAsAdvance Pricing Agreements (APAs) are formal arrangements between a taxpayer, usually a multinational enterprise (MNE), and one or more tax authorities.
-These agreements pre-emptively establish the transfer pricing methods for a set of cross-border transactions over a specified period.
-APAs aim to provide certainty in tax outcomes by mitigating the risk of disputes and double taxation, which are common challenges... with potential cross-border implications, DAC3 prevents selective tax advantages and ensures fair competition.
-For instance, a multinational company receiving an APAAdvance Pricing Agreements (APAs) are formal arrangements between a taxpayer, usually a multinational enterprise (MNE), and one or more tax authorities.
-These agreements pre-emptively establish the transfer pricing methods for a set of cross-border transactions over a specified period.
-APAs aim to provide certainty in tax outcomes by mitigating the risk of disputes and double taxation, which are common challenges... in one EU country must have that ruling accessible to other Member States’ tax authorities, preventing preferential treatment.
+Such rulings are pivotal for multinational... and advance pricing agreements (APAs)Advance Pricing Agreements (APAs) have emerged as a critical tool for managing transfer pricing challenges.
+APAs are formal agreements between a taxpayer—often a multinational enterprise (MNE)—and one or more tax authorities that pre-determine the appropriate transfer pricing methodology for specified intercompany transactions over a set period, typically up to five years, with the possibility of renewal.
+The primary purpose of....
+By requiring Member States to share APAsAdvance Pricing Agreements (APAs) have emerged as a critical tool for managing transfer pricing challenges.
+APAs are formal agreements between a taxpayer—often a multinational enterprise (MNE)—and one or more tax authorities that pre-determine the appropriate transfer pricing methodology for specified intercompany transactions over a set period, typically up to five years, with the possibility of renewal.
+The primary purpose of... with potential cross-border implications, DAC3 prevents selective tax advantages and ensures fair competition.
+For instance, a multinational company receiving an APAAdvance Pricing Agreements (APAs) have emerged as a critical tool for managing transfer pricing challenges.
+APAs are formal agreements between a taxpayer—often a multinational enterprise (MNE)—and one or more tax authorities that pre-determine the appropriate transfer pricing methodology for specified intercompany transactions over a set period, typically up to five years, with the possibility of renewal.
+The primary purpose of... in one EU country must have that ruling accessible to other Member States’ tax authorities, preventing preferential treatment.

 3. Mandatory Disclosure of Aggressive Tax PlanningAggressive tax planning (ATP) refers to strategies employed by individuals or corporations to minimise their tax liabilities, often by exploiting legal loopholes, discrepancies between tax jurisdictions, or complex structures in tax law.
 While not always illegal, ATP can push the boundaries of acceptable tax behaviour, as it may compromise the intent of the law.
 ATP is commonly characterised by arrangements...